BitBagCommerce/SyliusImojePlugin/README.md

 $ open http://localhost:8080 // or the port showed in your terminal while runing command with symfony server:start
 ```

+For the full installation guide please go to [installation](doc/installation.md)
 ### Configuration:
 You need to put path to wkhtmltopdf in your .env file
 ```